itsmnsi/Portfolio-Websites-Samples/README.md

 1. Fork this respository.
 2. Create a folder with unique name.
 3. Upload your portfolio code in that folder.
+4. Add your name to the CONTRIBUTORS.md file
-4. Make a pull request.
+5. Make a pull request.